-- Develop a long-term financial plan to support the operations, maintenance and improvements to the sewer system. - After the audit is conducted, the wastewater supervisor and management should meet to discuss schedule to incorporate audit recommendations.
+- Develop a long-term financial plan to support the operations, maintenance and improvements to the sewer system. - After the audit is conducted, the Utilities Supervisor and management should meet to discuss schedule to incorporate audit recommendations.

 Schedule of Audit Meetings